denniskigen/ampath-forms/pages/docs/features/form-builder.md

 # Form Builder

+> **Archived AMPATH Form Builder documentation.** This page describes the legacy `ampath/ngx-openmrs-formbuilder` interface retained for existing deployments.
+It is not a supported builder or preview for the current Angular Form Engine.
+The built-in O3 Form Builder targets React.
+See [About this documentation](/docs/about-this-documentation).

-The Form Builder provides an easy to use UI with which we can create forms of arbitrary complexity.
+The Form Builder provides a user interface for editing schemas in an existing legacy deployment.

-When you first visit the Form Builder [website](https://openmrs-spa.org/formbuilder/#/login), you'll see this login screen:
+When you open a maintained deployment of the legacy Form Builder, you'll see this login screen:

 ![Login page](/screens/login.webp)

-Choose `https://dev3.openmrs.org/openmrs` in the **OpenMRS Server URL** field and then enter your login credentials to sign in.
+Enter the URL of your OpenMRS server in the **OpenMRS Server URL** field and then enter your login credentials to sign in.

 Once signed in, you should see this landing page.